bpi-oxford/Cytotoxicity-Pipeline/README.md

 |  1 |   2   |   |   |   |   |       |       |       |       |              |              |                 |                    |
 |  2 |   1   |   |   |   |   |       |       |       |       |              |              |                 |                    |
 |  3 |   1   |   |   |   |   |       |       |       |       |              |              |                 |                    |

+## Documentation

+Comprehensive documentation, including tutorials, API references, and detailed explanations, is available on the [documentation site](https://bpi-oxford.github.io/Cytotoxicity-Pipeline/).
+The source files for the documentation, built with Sphinx, reside in the [`./doc`](./doc) directory.

+## Example Data

+Example datasets for testing the pipeline can be found in the [`./data`] directory.
+Due to large file size, data is managed by Git LFS.
+See the documentation for details on acquiring and using the example data.

+## Test Cases

+End-to-end test cases demonstrating pipeline usage with example data are located in the [`./tests`](./tests) directory.
+These can be used to verify installation and understand different configuration options.

 ## Environment Setup
 ### Native Python Runtime